metarhia/metastreams/README.md

-# stream
-Readable and Writable Streams with buffering
+# Readable and Writable Streams with buffering